-- Test 1: Testing once per week of all 103 no. back-up generators on the extended campus at 25% load for a maximum of 30 minutes each, one generator at a time, sequentially; - Test 2: All 103 no. back-up generators will be periodically tested on an individual basis at 90% load for a maximum of four hours per year.
-This is incorporated into the dispersion model as each generator operating on an individual basis, at 90% load, for one full hour, once per week during every quarter (assumed to be January, April, June and October for the purpose of this assessment); and - All testing is assumed to only occur between 8am and 5pm, Monday to Friday.
+- Test 1: Testing once per week of all 70 no. back-up generators on the campus at 25% load for a maximum of 30 minutes each, one generator at a time, sequentially. - Test 2: All 70 no. back-up generators will be periodically tested individually at 90% load for a maximum of four hours per year.
+This is incorporated into the dispersion model as one generator operating, at 90% load, for one full hour, once per week during every quarter (assumed to be January, April, June and October for the purpose of this assessment).

-The modelling has considered testing of the back-up generators once per week, however, in reality testing will occur every two weeks at a very low load.
 The modelling has considered maintenance testing of the back-up generators once per week during four months of the year, however, in reality maintenance testing will occur for a maximum of 4 hours per year or only once every quarter for each back-up generator.
-Thus, the worst-case approach used in this study will lead to an over-estimation of the actual levels that will arise.
+Thus, the worst-case approach used in this study will lead to an overestimation of the actual levels that will arise.